crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/decisions_management.md

 :::caution
-  If you use the sqlite database backend, performance can be negatively impacted if you import a lot of decisions (> 10000 decisions).
+  If you use the sqlite database backend, the performance can be negatively impacted when importing a lot of decisions (> 10000 decisions).
 :::